-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale in connection with our IPO lapse, the trading price of our common stock could decline.
-As of June 30, 2014, we had 18,529,067 shares of common stock outstanding.
-Of those shares, the 4,101,632 shares sold in our IPO are freely tradable, without restriction (except as otherwise applicable), in the public market.
-The remaining 827,268 shares sold in our IPO are subject to the lock-up agreements pertaining to our IPO.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
+As of September 30, 2015, we had 25,954,941 shares of common stock outstanding.
+Of those shares, approximately 11.4 million, were held by current directors, executive officers and other affiliates, or may otherwise be subject to Rule 144 under the Securities Act of 1933, or the Securities Act.